-The approach you use to stimulate growth in a stubborn muscle depends a lot on what your current training program looks like.
+The approach you use to stimulate growth in a lagging body part depends a lot on what your current training program looks like.

 If your volume per workout is relatively low, and you’re already hitting a muscle 2-3 times a week, then you can just add a few more sets to each workout.

 But if you’re already doing a lot of volume in each workout, then doing more isn’t necessarily going to help increase muscle size.

 That’s because there’s an upper limit on the amount of stimulation your muscles can respond to in any given workout.